 Fenugreek seeds are a rich source of the polysaccharide galactomannan.
 They also contain diosgenin, yamogenin, gitogenin, tigogenin, and neotigogens.
 Other bioactive constituents of fenugreek include mucilage, volatile oils, and alkaloids such as choline and trigonelline.

-Scientific evidence for Fenugreek as cholesterol natural herb
+Scientific Evidence for Fenugreek as natural cholesterol herb

 A study with a title “Effect of fenugreek seeds on blood glucose and serum lipids in type I diabetes” published in Eur J Clin Nutr.
 1990 Apr;44(4):301-6.
-The result shows serum total cholesterol, LDL and VLDL cholesterol and triglycerides were reducing significantly.
+The result shows total serum cholesterol, LDL and VLDL cholesterol and triglycerides were reducing significantly.
 The HDL cholesterol fraction, however, remained unchanged.

 Possible side effects & medicine interaction of fenugreek